tevador/RandomJS/doc/generator.md

     return _ != null ? __strl(_.toString()) : _;
 }
 ```
 This function is used to get the string representation of a variable for printing.
-It calls the object's `toString` function which behaves differently depending on the type of the argument (for example `function.prototype.toString` returns the source code of the function).
+It calls the argument's `toString` function which behaves differently depending on the prototype of the argument.

 #### PRNT function
 ```javascript